johnbillion/wp-crontrol/CONTRIBUTING.md

 ## Running the Tests

-The test suite includes functional tests which run in a Docker container.
+The test suite includes acceptance tests which run in a Docker container.
 Ensure Docker Desktop is running, then start the containers with:

 	composer test:start

-To run the whole test suite which includes PHPCS code sniffs, PHPStan static analysis, and WPBrowser functional tests:
+To run the whole test suite which includes PHPCS code sniffs, PHPStan static analysis, and WPBrowser acceptance tests:

 	composer test